tsnellgrove/dark_castle3/doc/to_do.md

 	- need to embrace the use of recursion on methods like remove()
 	- Apply this to concepts like drop() and stand() / exit()
 	- DECISION: alternatively, just treat creature-containers as special exceptions

+- TBD: Make liquid class Item so as to give it attribute bulk

 - TBD: instantiate Creature Containers in actual game
 	- TBD: decide - should creature.is_contained and creature.get_container be ViewOnly methods?